ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/09-sharepoint-information-architecture.md

 # 09 – SharePoint Information Architecture

-Modern SharePoint Hub Design for a Structured Digital Workplace
+## Modern SharePoint Hub Design for a Structured Digital Workplace

-In this part of my Modern Workplace project, I built the SharePoint Online Information Architecture (IA) that will support all document management, collaboration, governance, and future migration activities.
+In this part of my Modern Workplace project, I designed and built my SharePoint Online Information Architecture (IA), which now serves as the foundation for all collaboration, governance, document lifecycle, and future migration activities.
-This includes creation of the Intranet hub, department sites, hub association, and establishing a scalable structure aligned with Microsoft 365 best practices.
+I created my Intranet hub, deployed all departmental sites, associated them to the hub, and established a scalable, Copilot-ready structure aligned with Microsoft 365 best practices.
-This article summarizes the full workflow and links to screenshots used throughout the build.
+This article walks through each step of the process and includes screenshots of my configuration.

 ---

 ## 1. Creating the Intranet Communication Site

-I started by creating the main Intranet site, which acts as the central communication hub for the entire organization.
+I began by creating my Intranet communication site.

-This site will provide:
+This site acts as the central hub for my entire organization and provides:

 - Company-wide news
 - Corporate resources